 Business Storytelling Case Study

-We all have stories we tell ourselves about who we are This is a story of bringing a human centered mindset to a complex communications and branding problem
+This is a story of bringing a human centered mindset to a complex communications and branding problem

 PROBLEM STATEMENT